A Answers (13)

 When it comes to sugar, research has found that eating sucrose doesn't cause a rise in a person's blood glucose level to any greater extent than does eating starch, so avoidance of sugar isn't necessary.
 However, being overweight increases the risk of developing type 2 diabetes, and because weight management is a concern, there isn't room for a lot of sweets and treats in a diabetic diet (or anyone's diet, for that matter).

 The American Diabetes Association recommends that individuals with diabetes consume a diet that includes a combination of predominantly high-fiber carbohydrates from whole grains, fruits, and vegetables, along with low-fat milk, adequate amounts of lean protein sources, and unsaturated fats.

-Samantha Heller, Nutrition & Dietetics, answered
+Samantha Heller, RD, Nutrition & Dietetics, answered